 Add any additional elements that you want to include on the template.
 Choose "View Page as Published" when you are done working on the template.

-To return to an existing derived template to revise it, use the "My Content" feature, selecting "My Templates"; click on the template's name to bring it up in the main browser window.
+To return to an existing derived template to revise it, use the "My Content" feature, selecting "My Templates" (the default listing is top-level without child subsites, so will very likely be empty; just adjust the search parameters and click on "Filter"); click on the template's name to bring it up in the main browser window.
 You can also get to an existing derived template by walking the template hierarchy, as described below, starting, for example, with any page already built on that template.

 Your template is in place, and CommonSpot will let you use it, but if you use it as-is, it will be easy to inadvertently break the inheritance from this template to the derived templates and pages built on it.
 Broken inheritance can result in the irretrievable loss of page content.
 The following sections include detailed discussion of this problem and the methods for preventing it.